ifail2x/links/README.md

 # links
-Social redirects for all my shit lol
+Social redirects for all my stuff lol